Trauma-Informed Therapy

 You can seek therapy for trauma even if there isn’t a traumatic event that happened in your life.

-Many people assume trauma only counts if something “big” happened — like an assault, an accident, or a major loss.
+Many people assume trauma only “counts” if something big happened, such as an assault, an accident, or a major loss.
 But trauma isn’t defined by the event itself.
 It’s defined by how your body and nervous system responded.
 That’s why two people can go through the same experience and walk away with completely different internal realities.
-That’s because trauma isn’t just about the facts.
+Trauma isn’t just about the facts.
 It’s about your felt sense of safety, connection, and capacity in the moment.

 If you're someone who’s always been the responsible one… the achiever, the helper, the one who keeps it all together… you might also be carrying quiet, invisible burdens.
 Maybe you're feeling the ripple effects of relational or complex trauma.
 Maybe anxiety and exhaustion have become your norm, even though everything looks fine on the outside.